access6080/ElevatorSystem/readme.txt

 Description:
 This is a java object oriented model of the elevator systems in a building.It models the floor subsystem,Elevator Subsystem and schedular.

-This system comtains the following classes:
+This system contains the following classes:
 Elevator.java                        ElevatorSystem.java
 ElevatorEvent.java                   ElevatorSystemComponent.java
 ElevatorEventTest.java               ElevatorTest.java